larsiusprime/georgism/public/content/ldoucet/is_land_a_big_deal.md

 The unaffordability of housing appears to be not a mere symptom of inequality but rather a key driver of it.
 And banks contribute to that unaffordability by acting as the shadow rentiers of the entire economy.

+<span id="4-land-represents-a-significant-of-all-gross-personal-assets"></span>
-## 1.4.
-Land represents a significant % of all gross personal assets
+## 4. Land represents a significant % of all gross personal assets

 Here are two graphs that you might remember from the book review.
 The first shows that something like 40% of all gross personal assets in Spain represent land.
 About 25-30% are "financial assets" that must ultimately cash out to some mixture of real assets (land and capital), so the true percentage due to land is probably higher than 40%.